acauf564/python_classes_practice/README.md

 ## More books!!

 I've included a file called `my_shelf.txt` in this repo.
 In it is a bunch of books, their authors, and their publication dates.
 Read these and turn them into `Book`s please.
 Oh, and put them on a `Bookshelf`.

+## More methods!!!

+Now, I've included a lot of books.
+This is a real depiction of my shelf at home.
+Literally, I've read all of these.
+Don't judge.
+Now, let's do some sorting.

+### I'm old at heart

+I've got a lot of classics on my shelf.
+Dostoevsky, Camus, Orwell, Huxley, you name it, I've got it.
+Write me a method where I can specify a `year`, and it returns a list of books, all writen **before or during that year**.

+### Duplicate authors

+There are a few authors I really like, and I own a couple books for each of them.
+Write a method that returns a list of the names of the authors that I have **more than one** book of.
+Full names, please.

+### Duplicate book

+I've got two copies of the same book on my shelf!
+One's really old, and one's a new version.
+Could you write a method to find what book I have two of, and **remove** the old version from my shelf?

+## A Trip to IKEA

+Time for a new shelf.
+Could you take all the books written by an author with a last name between **A and K** and move them into the new shelf.
+You can delete them from the old shelf when you're done.